rayaman/multi/README.md

 Tasks
 -----
-Tasks allow you to run a block of code before the multi mainloops does it thing.
-Tasks still have a use, but depending on how you program they aren't needed.</br>
+Tasks allow you to run a block of code before the multi mainloop does it thing.
+Tasks still have a use but depending on how you program they aren't needed.</br>
 ```lua
 require("multi")
 multi:newTask(function()